CanadaGoose25fall/main-project-file/README.md

 A simple 2D skiing game built with Python and Pygame for our programming course project.

-## Designers of Game: Yuan Ma， Junjia Zeng
+## Designers of Game

+Yuan Ma， Junjia Zeng

 ## What This Game Does